Huynh Thanh My

 Huỳnh Thanh Mỹ (March 29, 1938 – October 10, 1965) was a Vietnamese photographer working for the Associated Press.
-While covering a fight between the Viet Cong and SVN Rangers in the Mekong Delta, Huynh Thanh My was wounded in the chest and arm.
-He was shot while awaiting medical evacuation for his wounds when the Viet Cong overran the makeshift aid station of a South Vietnamese army position.
+While covering a fight between the Viet Cong and ARVN Rangers in the Mekong Delta, Huynh Thanh My was wounded in the chest and arm.
+He was shot again while awaiting medical evacuation for his wounds when the Viet Cong overran the makeshift aid station of a South Vietnamese army position.
 Huynh left behind his 19-year-old widow and seven-month-old daughter.
-Later his wife and the already 10-year-old daughter were evacuated to Los Angeles when the war ended.
+Later his wife and the then-10-year-old daughter were evacuated to Los Angeles when the war ended.

 Huỳnh Thanh Mỹ was the older brother of photojournalist Nick Ut.